Amogi-Endurance/ITA-coverage-application-testing/README.md

 ---

-## Example Bug Scenario
-If a system requires:

-> Federal Government → OSHA 300/301/300A submission

-This is incorrect because federal government agencies are not part of ITA-covered establishments.

----

 ## Summary
 OSHA ITA reporting applies mainly to private employers, with some state/local government inclusion.
 Federal government agencies are excluded.